Forget The Caja China – Give Hallacas A Try This Nochebuena

 Venezuelans, thanks unfortunately to their country’s mounting economic problems – which this year have made it harder to find hallaca ingredients there – are one of South Florida’s fastest-growing communities.
 Which means the Venezuelan Christmas is likely to become a familiar fixture here, alongside other Latin American traditions like the Cuban caja china for roast pig.

-The hallaca is as much New World statement as it is Navidad fare.
+The hallaca is as much New World statement as it is Navidad staple.

 Carmen was the matriarch this month when her family hosted a traditional hallaca-making party in Palmetto Bay.
 Those gatherings are part culinary assembly line, part drinking marathon, and most of all communal Christmas bonding.

 Over the years, Carmen has refined her own recipe for what is the soul of any hallaca: the guiso, or meat stew.
 It’s a Caribbean swirl of ingredients ranging from pork leg to leeks, from capers to annatto seeds.

 Along with the soul comes the body: the hallaca shell.
 It's formed from masa, which is made with the same cornmeal used for another Venezuelan favorite, the arepa.
 Mixing the masa to just the right consistency for hallacas is an art, which is why Carmen and her daughter Mariela prepare it almost as carefully as they do the guiso.

 Then the fun part starts: combining the masa, guiso and myriad other fillers such as raisins, olives, eggs and spices.
 It’s all hands on deck at a long, jovial table where the smell of red peppers and pimentos wafts in the air with the aroma of rum and Venezuela’s other national drink – Scotch (seriously) – as well as the sounds of music like gaita.
 If you’ve got a political argument to vent or a good ribald joke to tell or a piece of gossip to share or a warm-hearted toast to make, this is the moment.